n1r7/compliance/README.md

 Libra's unique features and Novi's immutable AML database impact the traditional lines of defense model.
 By making compliance an inherent part of the transaction process, Novi can prove it has fulfilled its compliance obligations.
 1. First line of defense
-    - Product risks are mitigated through the transaction processing process, which has build-in controls based on Move
+    - Product risks are mitigated through the transaction processing process, which has built-in controls based on Move
 2. Second line of defense
     - Requirements are implemented as protocols
 3. Third line of defense